 Recent attacks include:

-- On 21 June 2017, there was a failed terrorist attack at Brussels central train station.
+- In June 2017, there was a failed terrorist attack at Brussels central train station.

-- On 22 March 2016, terrorist attacks at Brussels National Airport (Zaventem) and at Maalbeek/Maelbeek metro station in the EU district of central Brussels killed 32 people and injured more than 300.
+- In March 2016, terrorist attacks at Brussels National Airport (Zaventem) and at Maalbeek/Maelbeek metro station in the EU district of central Brussels killed 32 people and injured more than 300.